teivah/100-go-mistakes/docs/mistakes.md

         main.go:7 +0xb3
 ```

 Panicking in Go should be used sparingly.
-There are two prominent cases, one to signal a programmer error (e.g., [`sql.Register`](https://cs.opensource.google/go/go/+/refs/tags/go1.20.7:src/database/sql/sql.go;l=44) that panics if the driver is `nil` or has already been register) and another where our application fails to create a man- datory dependency.
+There are two prominent cases, one to signal a programmer error (e.g., [`sql.Register`](https://cs.opensource.google/go/go/+/refs/tags/go1.20.7:src/database/sql/sql.go;l=44) that panics if the driver is `nil` or has already been register) and another where our application fails to create a mandatory dependency.
 Hence, exceptional conditions that lead us to stop the application.
 In most other cases, error management should be done with a function that returns a proper error type as the last return argument.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/07-error-management/48-panic/main.go)